jara001/f1tenth-rules/rules.md

 # 1. General

 International F1TENTH Autonomous Racing Competition is a racing competition open to teams of all levels.
 Competing teams may consist of any number of members; however, each participant should be a member of only one team.

-The competition is organized in two variants:
+The competition is organized as an in-person event.

-- In-Person competition, and
-- Virtual competition.

-Teams can register for the competition using a [registration form](https://iros2021.f1tenth.org/registration.html), where they select a single variant of the competition.
+Teams can register for the competition using a [registration form](https://forms.gle/rTjyEu4NA9aojWBX8), where they select a single variant of the competition.
 Registration is open until July 31, 2021.

-_Note: If the in-person competition gets canceled due to the ongoing pandemic situation, registered teams may compete in the virtual competition instead._

-The preferred communication method with the organizers is the _#iros2021_ channel on [F1TENTH-teams Slack](https://join.slack.com/t/f1tenth-teams/shared_invite/enQtMzc3ODU2ODM1NzE3LTBjMmVkMzZjZTJiNWUzZDFhZTJiODgzMjg0MTA1MDAxZTUxMzkwMDRhNTM2NzdjNDc5MTk5YTc5YmNhNTdhMTU).

-# 2. In-person (physical) competition
+# 2. Competition

 1. The competition will comprise three parts – *Inspection*, *Time Trials* and *2 Vehicle Head-to-Head* race.
 Every participant must pass